Foundation Damage and Repair

 Applicable building code, special inspections and FEMA-ASCE flood requirements

-Structural foundation, slab, basement, and retaining wall loading – ASCE 7-16 minimum design loading
+Structural foundation, slab, basement, and retaining wall loading – ASCE 7-16 mininmum design loading

 Soil formation, classification, physical and engineering soil-rock properties, groundwater